MPtBf/the_snake/README.md

 ## List of new game features

 - **Improve the snake**
-   - Fix snake spawn directions bug (head should be rotated in the save direction as a tail, but now it seems like tail and head directions are chosen independently of each other)
    - Come up with new ideas

 - **Add smooth animations and other visuals**